Corrections (Erratum / Corrigendum)

 ✉ editor-be@net.efzg.hr

-Subject: Correction/Retraction Request – [Article Title]
+Subject: Correction/Retraction Request – [Manuscript DOI/Title]